Welcome to the 2022/2023 season

 We are looking for more volunteers to coach this year as we have lost some of our coaches from last year.
 Even if you are not an avid cross country skier, you can still coach.
 Many parents or guardians start as coaches when their child is in Bunnies, as each child is required to have a guardian with them at each lesson anyway.
 The commitment is very minimal, but every year we turn away some skiers because we don’t have enough coaches.

-If you are interested in coaching, please follow the Coaches link below on the left side of this page.
+If you are interested in coaching, please follow the Coaches link below.

 If you are new to the program or have questions, many are answered on our FAQ.
 Click Here for the FAQ